USEPA/invitroTKstats/invitroTKstats/data-raw/Honda-Caco2/README.md

 Descriptions of files found within invitroTKstats/data-raw/Honda-Caco2.

+The unprocessed data files \insertCite{honda2025impact}{invitroTKstats} are used to generate the readily available example Caco-2 dataset which can be accessed with `data("Caco2-example")`.

+The processed data file is an artifact from generating the data and was used to verify output results.

 ### Unprocessed data
 The raw data files contains mass spectrometry measurements of membrane permeability (P~app~) from Caco2 cells.
 The experiments were led by Cyprotex.

   * Caco2.xlsx - Raw data file containing chemical ID mappings
   * SupTable1-AnalyticalMethods.xlsx - Raw data file containing chemical ID mappings